patternfly/patternfly-org/packages/v4/patternfly-docs/content/training/react/fundamentals.md

 The `CardHeader` contains `CardHeaderMain` and `CardActions`.

 ### Step 2.1
-Add the brand to the `CardHeaderMain` component.
-The brand component is used to place a product logotype on a screen.
+Add a `brand` component to the `CardHeaderMain` component to place a product logotype on a screen.
 All that is needed is the source image or SVG and alt text.
 Here the PatternFly logo is used.
-Insert the brand inside of the `CardHeaderMain` component.

 <CopyCodeBlock>
 {`<Brand